100+ Top Play Resources

 • Play reconsidered: sociological perspectives on human expression.
 Thomas S. Henricks, University of Illinois Press, 2006.

-• The power of play: learning what comes naturally.
+• The power of play.
 David Elkind, Da Capo Press, 2007.

 Play: Audio & videos (Most recent first)